 Apart from the Château, there is a choice of less cavernous and more homely hostelries, including the five-star Post Hotel and three-star Deer Lodge.

-Ski the American Dream.
-Others: Elegant Resorts, Airtours, First Choice, Thomson, Inghams, Crystal, Neilson, Ski Safari.
+Ski the American Dream is the dominant player.
+Others include: Elegant Resorts, Airtours, First Choice, Thomson, Inghams, Crystal, Neilson, Ski Safari.

-Best Buy Post Hotel is my favourite in this part of Canada, an extremely comfortable and informal hotel with an atmosphere of understated European elegance.
-Ski the American Dream: £765.
+The Post Hotel comes recommended for best value in this part of Canada, an extremely comfortable and informal hotel with an atmosphere of understated European elegance.

 Château Lake Louise is enormous – 497 bedrooms.
-Although it functions efficiently and is more of a separate resort than a hotel, one regular criticism is that its size makes a stay here impersonal.
-Thomson: £605.
+Although it functions efficiently and is more of a separate resort than a hotel, one regular criticism is that its size can make a stay here impersonal.

 The Big 3 in Brief.